Jacelius/LeagueOfDrafts/README.md

 # LeagueOfDrafts

-A game about drafting in League of Legends
+A game about drafting in League of Legends.
+The goal is to guess the winner of a match based on the draft.

 Planning to use Riot API to select a random game.